andrewtcymmer/env-conf/README.md

-# vim-conf
+# env-conf
-Just a little repository to contain my vim configuration, and an install script to set it up.
+Just a little repository to contain my development environment configuration, and an install script to set it up.

 # Installing #
 Clone the repository anywhere on your machine: